mgg9xv/frontend-nanodegree-arcade-game/README.md

     cd frontend-nanodegree-arcade-game
     ```
 1. Start the application
-    > This command will triggle npm to download the node dependencies, run gulp, and then start up a local webserver at `http://127.0.0.1:3000`

     ```bash
     npm start
     ```
+    *This command will trigger npm to download the node dependencies, run gulp, and then start up a local web server at `http://127.0.0.1:3000`*
 ## How to play

 * Use the arrow keys  to move the player forward, backwards, left, and right.